Chapter 6 : Alpha Dogs

 “But since Seventh Years are facing NEWTS and have a lot on their plates I thought it best to pick from the Sixth Years.
 Professor Dumas offers a glowing recommendation in return for the valuable help he’ll be getting.
 Well, what do you say Ms Evans?”

-“Me?” my jaw dropped open as I realised we’d come to a standstill in front of the DADA class, “HELL YES!”
+“Me?” my jaw dropped open as I realised we’d come to a standstill in front of the DADA class, “Bloody hell!
+YES!”

 Professor McGonagall’s eyes grew in response.